First Peoples Buffalo Jump State Park: Access, services, and wildlife

 The visitor center consists of a main hall describing Native American buffalo culture and how buffalo hunts were organized, a room displaying archeological finds from the site, a gift shop, and restrooms.
 A picnic area is adjacent to the visitor center.
 The fields nearby are also available for use by the public.
 Visitors can see a stuffed bison bull, cow, and calf; a life-size tipi made of buffalo hides; and a 160 ft mural depicting the surrounding landscape.
 The importance of bison in modern culture is also emphasized, and visitors can view a buffalo nickel coin and a football helmet adorned with the image of a bison.
 The visitor center exhibits were updated in 2006 to improve even further their historical accuracy.
-In 2009, eight new murals were unveiled which updated and provided more information about Montana's Native American tribes.
+In 2009, eight new murals were unveiled, which updated and provided more information about Montana's Native American tribes.

 Many artifacts such as arrowheads, pieces of pottery, bone knives, and bone scrapers can be found exposed or only slightly buried at First Peoples Buffalo Jump State Park.
 It is illegal to disturb these items, dig them up, or remove them from the park.
 Park rangers should be alerted to the location of these items when they are discovered.

 Plants and animals

 The prairie rattlesnake can be found at First Peoples Buffalo Jump State Park.
 Visitors are advised to wear heavy hiking boots when visiting the park.

 A wide variety of plants and animals can be found at the pishkun.
 Among the plant species which grow there are blue grama, bluebunch wheatgrass, needle-and-thread grass, and prickly pear cactus.
 Wildlife which can be seen there include American badgers, black-tailed prairie dogs, burrowing owls, coyotes, curlews, ferruginous hawks, golden eagles, gopher snakes, gray partridges, great horned owls, larks, mice, mountain cottontails, mule deer, pheasants, porcupines, pronghorns, raccoons, racer snakes, red-tailed hawks, Richardson's ground squirrels, sharp-tailed grouse, striped skunks, Swainson's hawks, western rattlesnakes, and yellow-bellied marmots.

-Hunting with bow and arrow is available on a limited basis within the park (although hunting with firearms is not).
-Bow hunting is limited to those areas furthest away from the trails and other visitor areas.
+Hunting with bow and arrow is allowed on a lsmi within the park (although, hunting with firearms is not).
+Bow huting is limited to those areas furthest away from the trails and other visitor areas.
 Hunters primarily stalk antelope and mule deer within the park.
 Hunting in the park boundaries is not common; only 25 hunting permits were issued by the park in 2008.

 Visitors are cautioned to be on the lookout for prairie rattlesnakes, which frequent the site.
 Visitors are asked to wear heavy hiking boots, watch small children closely, and keep pets on a leash.